Aymmaann/LuneX/README.md

   - A modal showing the price trend for the last 24 hours.
   - Dynamic investment advice based on current growth or fall rate (e.g., "Promising," "Be Cautious," "Risky to Invest").
 - **FinBot: AI-Driven Financial Assistant (Gemini API):** Real-time cryptocurrency insights and personalized advice via conversational interaction.
+- **User Wallet:** The wallet allows users to view all their invested cryptocurrencies, displaying the amount of each coin, the initial investment price, the current market price and more information.
+This enables users to monitor the performance of their portfolio in real time.
+- **Investment Comparison:** The wallet allows users to view all their invested cryptocurrencies, displaying the amount of each coin, the initial investment price, the current market price and more information.
+This enables users to monitor the performance of their portfolio in real time.
+Users can compare the price of each coin when they invested versus its current price, offering a clear overview of gains or losses.
+- **Analytics Dashboard:** The saved cryptos dashboard provides users with a comprehensive view of their portfolio performance, individual coin analysis, and overall market trends, helping them assess their investments' health and optimize their cryptocurrency strategy for future investments.

-## Upcoming Features:
+## Upcoming Features
-  - **AI-Powered Volatility Alerts:** BigQuery analytics and vertex AI to detect significant price changes in user-tracked cryptos.
-  - **Multi-Cloud Integration:** Store user-selected cryptos in Firestore, analyze in BigQuery, and use AWS services for email notifications when significant price fluctuations occur.
+  - **Multi-Cloud Integration:** Store user-selected cryptos in Datastore, analyze in BigQuery, and use AWS services for email notifications when significant price fluctuations occur.

 ## Cloud Services Used

-- **OAuth (Google Cloud):**
+- **Google BigQuery (Google Cloud):**
-  - Implemented OAuth for authentication, ensuring secure user login and authorization.
+  - Used BigQuery for advanced analytics on saved cryptocurrency data, enabling powerful insights into market trends and user behavior.

+- **Google Cloud Storage (Bucket):**
+  - Stored exports of saved cryptocurrencies from Datastore in Google Cloud Storage, which are then used in BigQuery for detailed analytics and reporting.
+The analysis results are stored back for future reference and processing.

 - **Cloud Run (Google Cloud):**
   - Used Cloud Run to host the backend services, providing a scalable, serverless environment.